cryptax/androscope/README.md

 - Online instance (beta): [here](https://androscope.fortinet-cse.com)
 - Documentation: [here](https://cryptax.medium.com/androscope-5ab588ec5b3)

+*This project is an open-source beta research project.
+It is not "official" nor a product.*

 # Running the server

 ## Locally

-Modify `./androscope/settings.py` and set `DEBUG = True`.
+- Modify `./androscope/settings.py` and set `DEBUG = True`.

-Then, install requirement in your Python virtual environment, and finally run the server (inside the Python venv):
+- Install requirement in your Python virtual environment, and finally run the server (inside the Python venv):

 ```
 python manage.py runserver